bluerobotics/BlueESC/README.md

 * Dimensions: 41mm x 57mm (1.60" x 2.25")
 * MOSFETs: Vishay SiR158DP (N-channel)

-##Rev.2
+##Rev.3

 The second revision is designed to work with the [BlueRobotics T100 Thruster](http://www.bluerobotics.com/thruster/).
-It is highly compact, 4-layers, and is potted in an aluminum enclosure that acts as a heat sink.
+It is highly compact and is potted in an aluminum enclosure that acts as a heat sink.
+The board is built with two 2-layer boards, one for the power electronics and one for logic.
+The boards are connected by headers.
+This allows components to be placed on three sides, simplifies design, and minimizes cost.

 ###Specifications (*subject to change*)

-* 5-16 volt input
+* 5-24 volt input
 * 25 amps continuous current (air)
 * 35 amps continuous current (water)
 * Enclosure diameter: 40.3 mm (1.59")
-* Enclosure length: 13 mm (0.5")
+* Enclosure length: 18 mm (0.7")

 ##Firmware Compilation